- Why Enzyme-based Odor Removers Don't Work on Cat Urine Odor

 Our new-generation Odor Medicine products contain essential oils derived from exotic plants and work on entirely different scientific principles than the enzyme products.
 The natural ingredients bond with odor molecules and break them down at the molecular level—permanently destroying the ability to generate odor in as little as 24 hours.
 Not only are these new-generation compounds more effective, but they’re also more reliable due to their tolerance to temperatures and ability to work where other chemicals, soaps AND enzyme products had already been applied.

-In 11+ years of fixing odor problems as a commercial services company, we have not found anything better.
+In over 16 years of fixing odor problems as a commercial services company, we have not found anything better.
 We’ve done the research for you and only offer proven products along with our proprietary processes and personalized service.

 We guarantee permanent odor elimination or your money back!